Non-Linear Precoding via Dirty Paper Coding for Near-Field Downlink MISO Communications: Non-Linear Dirty Paper Coding: Optimal Pre-Cancellation

 The optimal power allocation for ordering $\pi$ is given by

 where $\lambda^{(\pi)\star}$ is chosen to satisfy the power constraint $\sum_{k=1}^{K} (q_{\pi(k)}^{(\pi)})^\star = P_t$ with equality.

-The optimal encoding order $\pi^\star$ and corresponding precoding matrix $\mathbf{F}_{\text{DPC}}^{(\pi^\star)}$ are obtained by solving \eqref{eq:dpc_optimization} for all $K!$ possible orderings and selecting the one that achieves the maximum sum-rate:
+The optimal encoding order $\pi^\star$ and corresponding precoding matrix $\mathbf{F}_{\text{DPC}}^{(\pi^\star)}$ are obtained by solving \eqref{eq:dpc_optimization} over all $K!$ orderings and selecting one yielding the maximum sum-rate.

 While exhaustive search over all orderings guarantees optimality, it becomes computationally prohibitive for large $K$ due to the factorial growth in complexity.
 As a low-complexity alternative, we can employ a greedy channel norm-based ordering, where users are ordered in decreasing order of their channel norms $\|\mathbf{h}_k\|^2$.
 This heuristic approach significantly reduces complexity to $\mathcal{O}(K \log K)$ while providing near-optimal performance in many practical scenarios.
+To obtain our numerical results, we use an exhaustive search.